andlarson/RS_TP_Adaptation/experiments/experiments/motivating_blender/README.txt

 Is Blender really necessary?

-The high level rationale is that Abaqus' preprocessor utilities aren't very robust.
+The high level rationale is that Abaqus' preprocessor utilities aren't very
+    robust.
+This rationale is a bit fuzzy, so I want to be more precise.

-More precisely, Abaqus is not good at:
+More precisely, Abaqus does not seem to be good at:
     1) Converting a mesh to a geometry.
     2) Doing boolean operations between complex geometries.
     3) Representing all possible geometries of tool passes.